 - Use it for: Heavy bleeding from an arm or leg.

-- Why: Studies on CAT tourniquets show they stop blood flow reliably.
+- Why: A CAT tourniquet clamps down hard enough to stop the bleeding, and it holds.
 A belt almost never works because you cannot tighten it enough by hand.
-Buy the real one.
+Buy the authentic one.

 -